wernight/docker-ngrok/README.md

 *Please consider using directly the command-line arguments of Ngrok.*

+If you use the default `CMD` (i.e. don't specify the ngrok command-line but only `wernight/ngrok`), then you can use instead envrionment variables magic below.

 You simply have to link the Ngrok container to the application under the `app` or `http` or `https` aliases, and all of the configuration will be done for you by default.

 Additionally, you can specify one of several environment variable (via `-e`) to configure your Ngrok tunnel: